timuela/RecoilEngine/doc/site/content/changelogs/_index.markdown

 - fixed crashing aircraft sometimes bouncing off the ground without dying.
 - disabling cheats no longer disables debug airmesh view.
+- fix RmlUi crash when reloading stylesheets with documents containing scripts in head section.
 - fix some graphical interfaces producing harmless warnings/errors on headless builds.
 - fix some RmlUI crashes.
 - fix some remaining performance issues with fonts.
 - fix some pathing/QTPFS issues.
+- fix some jitter on Windows in mostly-idle and/or low speed multiplayer games.
 - fix some issues with models rendering at world origin before game start.